SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 #### Windows

-Extract the contents of the mod archive into the folder of the game you wish to modify (<em>the folder which contains the "CHITIN.KEY" file</em>), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
+Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 On successful extraction, there should be a :file_folder: ruad folder and a setup-ruad.exe file in your game folder.
-To install, simply double-click **setup-ruad.exe** and follow the instructions on screen.
+To install, simply double-click **`setup-ruad.exe`** and follow the instructions on screen.

-Run **setup-ruad.exe** in your game folder to reinstall, uninstall or otherwise change the component settings.
+Run **`setup-ruad.exe`** in your game folder to reinstall, uninstall or otherwise change the component settings.

 ##